nooqta/pdf-kodyfire/README.md

 ## Usage

 ### Method 1: As a generator
-In order to generate your artifacts.
+In order to generate your artifacts, run the `generate` command.
 The syntax is `kody generate|g [kody] [concept]`.
 If you ommit `kody` and `concept` the assistant will prompt you to select them.
 As an example, run the following command from your terminal:
 ```sh
 kody generate pdf concept
 ```